 What if those dividends were automatically reinvested into more stock?
 Well, as you can imagine, the returns would have been even greater in that case.
 The DRIP calculator shows a total return of $63,650 on the $10,000 outlay, equivalent to annual returns of 9.5% over the past two decades.

 It is a great performance, especially considering the following two points.
 Firstly, those returns have obviously been reduced by the carnage in the energy sector over the past 18 months.
 Secondly, Exxon was already one of the world’s largest corporations back in the mid-1990s.
 Assuming cheap valuations, size becomes less relevant with high quality stocks.
-By that I mean you can see great returns simply via dividends and stock buybacks.
+You can see great returns simply via dividends and stock buybacks.
 And where does Exxon derive its quality earnings from?
 Huge economies of scale that allow it to operate at a fraction of the cost compared to smaller peers.

 If you enjoyed this article and would like to get new posts directly to your inbox, feel free to enter your email address in the sidebar and hit the “subscribe” button.
 Thank you for reading!